Trimad/trimad.github.io/content/post/2023-02-24-openai-whisper/index.md

 author: Tristan Madden
 categories: [Shell]
 date: 2023-02-24
+featured: true
 tags: [AI, audio]
+thumbnail: "thumbnail.png"
 title: OpenAI Whisper
 ShowReadingTime: false
+summary: "Whisper is a general-purpose speech recognition model.
+It is trained on a large dataset of diverse audio and is also a multi-task model that can perform multilingual speech recognition as well as speech translation and language identification."
+usePageBundles: true
 ---

 Whisper is a general-purpose speech recognition model.
 It is trained on a large dataset of diverse audio and is also a multi-task model that can perform multilingual speech recognition as well as speech translation and language identification.